-Each solo act will receive a corresponding adjudicated trophy.
+Each solo act will receive an adjudicated trophy.

 We also offer studio rebates to those who qualify.

 Duets — $60 for each member

 Rebates for National competition are not offered due to the significant additional expense in show preparation and production.